testomatio/java-reporter/README.md

     }
 }
 ```
-Multiple directories can be provided to the `Testomatio.artifact(String ...)` facade method.
+Multiple files can be provided to the `Testomatio.artifact(String ...)` method.
 Please, make sure you provide path to artifact file including its extension.

 ### How It Works